(8 MIN READ)

 Batch processing became more complex over time, including with the introduction of multiprogramming.
 Meanwhile, IT teams became responsible for more jobs and more data, making overnight batch windows inadequate.

-There was also a need to better manage IT resources —as IT became busier, job delays became increasingly common.
+There was also a need to better manage IT resources — as IT became busier, job delays became increasingly common.
 WLA tools were used to address this by scheduling jobs based on available CPU and memory.
-This helped reduce backlogs and bottlenecks, reducing delays.
+This helped reduce backlogs and manual intervention, minimizing bottlenecks.

 As environments became more heterogeneous in the 2000s, WLA vendors began offering more integrations with their product offerings, allowing users to assemble cross-platform processes that minimized human intervention.